ncampa-loginvsi/LoginEnterpriseHelper/README.md

 ## Autologon.ps1

 This script enables automatic logons after rebooting a machine.
 The script download and installs chocolatey package manager, in order to download and install Windows AutoLogon.
+You will need to provide the parameters listed below.

+### Algorithm:
+* Download/ install chocolatey
+* Downoad/ install Windows Autologon
+* Modify registry to configure automatic logins for desired user and number of logins

+### Parameters:
+*```DefaultUsername```: The username to enable automatic logins for *```DefaultPassword```: The username to enable automatic logins for *```DefaultDomain```: The domain that the user to enable automatic logins belongs to *```AutoLogonCount```: The number of times to allow autologons (decrements each login)

 ## AccountManagement.ps1 (Supported API versions: v5)